D'Ernest Johnson: Cleveland Browns

 After the AAF ceased operations in April 2019, Johnson signed with the Cleveland Browns on May 16, 2019.
 After an impressive training camp, Johnson made the Browns' initial 53-man roster for the 2019 season.
 Johnson showed off his versatility during the preseason, leading the Browns with 86 rushing yards on 20 carries.
 He also added seven catches for 76 yards and a touchdown, while also proving value in the return game.
 The 5-foot-10, 208-pounder returned six kickoffs for 127 yards and 10 punts for 63 yards.
 He made his regular season debut with one carry for 13 yards in the Browns' 2019 season-opening loss to the Tennessee Titans.
 He finished the 2019 season with four carries for 21 rushing yards and six receptions for 71 receiving yards.

 In Week 4 of the 2020 season, he had 13 carries for 95 rushing yards in a 49–38 victory over the Dallas Cowboys.

 On October 21, 2021, he made his first career start against the Denver Broncos, as Nick Chubb and Kareem Hunt were both ruled out due to injury.
 Johnson ran for 146 yards on 22 carries and one touchdown, and was named Player of the Game and FedEx Ground Player of the Week.

 On June 4, 2022, Johnson re-signed with Cleveland on a one-year, $2.43 million contract.

 Jacksonville Jaguars

 On March 23, 2023, Johnson signed with the Jacksonville Jaguars.
 He served as the backup to Travis Etienne and as a kick returner.

 On March 13, 2024, Johnson re-signed with the Jaguars.

 Baltimore Ravens

 On August 2, 2025, Johnson signed with the Baltimore Ravens.
 On August 26 he was waived during the 53 man roster cutdown process and re-signed to the practice squad the next day.
 On September 24, Johnson was released.

 Arizona Cardinals

 On September 29, 2025, Johnson signed with the Arizona Cardinals' practice squad.
 He was released on October 28.

 New England Patriots

 On October 29, 2025, Johnson signed with the New England Patriots' practice squad.
+He was signed to the active roster on December 13.
+Johnson was released on January 12, 2026, and was re-signed to the practice squad.
+He had four kick returns in Super Bowl LV, a 29–13 loss to the Seattle Seahawks.